Do I need to Avoid Dairy After Prostate Cancer?

 Dairy foods don't need to be avoided.
 For people who are eating well and maintaining their weight, a balanced approach might include:

-• Choosing lower-fat milk more often
+Choosing lower-fat options more often

-• If you enjoy whole milk, having it more occasionally rather than regularly
+If you enjoy whole milk, having it more occasionally rather than regularly

 If you choose to reduce or avoid dairy, that’s fine.
 You can meet your nutritional needs in other ways.
 This is here to support you if you’re including dairy but feeling unsure about it.